nh-server/switch-guide/docs/index.md

 * Backup, edit, and restore saves for many games
 * Play games for older systems with various emulators, using RetroArch or other standalone emulators
 * Safely update to the latest system version without fear of losing access to homebrew

-&nbsp;
+- Safely customise your device while retaining access to Nintendo online services &nbsp;

 ### **What do I need to know before starting?**

-Before beginning the guide, you must know the risks of Switch hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
-They’re rare, but still a possibility -- so make sure you read the directions carefully before performing them, and follow them EXACTLY.
+Acknowledge that EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
+A brick is a damaged device that no longer functions; something that becomes as "useful as a brick".
+On the Switch, they're rare, but still a possibility -- so make sure you read the directions carefully before performing them, and follow them EXACTLY.

 This guide will work on first-generation (V1) and modchipped Switch consoles in all regions on any firmware version.

 !!! note ""

-    You will need **one** of the following in order to successfully follow this guide:
+    You will need just **one** of the following in order to successfully follow this guide:

-    - A PC and a USB cable capable of data transfer between your Switch and your PC
+    - A PC, and a USB-C cable capable of data transfer to connect them together
-    - An Android device and a USB cable capable of data transfer between your Switch and your Android device
+    - An Android device, and a USB-C cable capable of data transfer to connect them together
         - This does not work on every Android phone
-    - A Lightning-OTG adapter, a jailbroken iOS device, and a USB cable capable of data transfer between your Switch and the adapter
+    - A Lightning OTG adapter, a jailbroken iOS device, and a USB cable, all capable of data transfer to connect everything together
         - This method is not covered by the guide, but you can read more about it at [this website](https://mologie.github.io/nxboot/)
     - A successfully modchipped Switch

-    You will also need a microSD card that is at least 128 gigabytes or larger if you plan on following this guide through the emuMMC path, which is safer and strongly recommended.
-If you do decide to follow the emuMMC path, make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html) beforehand as well as making sure [the Switch is set as Primary Console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account).
+    You will also need a microSD card that is *at least* 128 gigabytes if you plan on following this guide through the emuMMC path, which is safer and highly recommended.
+If you do decide to follow the emuMMC path, it is important to disable [Automatic Save Data Cloud backups and downloads](https://en-americas-support.nintendo.com/app/answers/detail/a_id/41209/~/how-to-enable%2Fdisable-automatic-save-data-backups-and-downloads) beforehand as well as making sure [the Switch is set as Primary Console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account).
     If you must use a smaller microSD card, you can choose to use the sysNAND CFW path, after assuming the risks involved.

     Additionally, on a V1 "unpatched" Switch, you will need a way to access the ReCovery Mode (this will be further explained in the "Entering RCM section").